fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 8.2.0 =
+* [Added] Adds a Google Map widget that points at an address stored in this plugin's location taxonomy of the user's choosing

+= 8.1.2 =
+* [Fixed] Fixes a bug where a static member was not called statically when updating vehicle taxonomy terms via the REST API

 = 8.1.1 =
 * [Changed] Only include stylesheets and scripts for the Vehicle Slider widget if that widget is active.